Incredible Airbnbs and Vacation Rentals in Florence, Italy

 Luxury Renaissance-style apartment near the Duomo

-You’ll feel like an aristocrat in this apartment in the very heart of Florence.
-Bright and spacious, the flat boasts frescoed ceilings, tiled floors and authentic period details.
-An eclectic mix of antique and modern furniture provides pops of colour set against sleek white walls, creating an atmosphere of playful elegance.
-A full-size kitchen with an induction hob and stainless steel appliances means this apartment is perfect for hosting a dinner party or having a relaxing family meal after a day of sightseeing.
-Easily accommodating up to eight guests in two opulent bedrooms, you’ll sleep in style close to major attractions including Giotto’s Bell Tower, the church of Santa Maria Novella and the Duomo.
+If you’ve ever dreamt of sleeping under frescoed ceilings in the birthplace of the Renaissance, you won’t beat this luxurious apartment in the heart of the city.
+It’s bright and spacious with tiled floors, authentic period details and an eclectic mix of antique and modern furniture.
+A full-size kitchen with an induction hob and stainless steel appliances make it perfect for either a relaxed family meal or for hosting a dinner party, and its two opulent bedrooms can easily accommodate up to eight guests.
+You’ll sleep in style close to major attractions, including Giotto’s Bell Tower, the church of Santa Maria Novella and the Duomo.
 Extra features include an original stone fireplace with a bio-furnace and a small but sunny balcony.

 These recommendations were updated on June 4, 2021 to keep your travel plans fresh.